 Overview of Synchrony CDs

 Synchrony’s CD accounts are pretty standard without any extra perks or benefits.
 Of course, the high-earning CD rates certainly make up for that since you’ll see some excellent growth by the time your account reaches maturity.
-Keep in mind that Synchrony CDs require at least $2,000 to open.
-This is a high requirement, but if you can afford to meet it, it will help boost your savings more than a $250 deposit, for example, would.
+Keep in mind that Synchrony CDs require at least $100 to open.

 Synchrony includes a 10-day grace period at the end of each CD term.
 This period starts on the maturity date.
 During this period, you can make withdrawals and additional deposits if you choose.
 If you don’t want to make any changes to the account or withdraw the funds, you can simply leave it alone and let it renew automatically.
 It will renew for the same term and with the published rate at the time of renewal.